bstankie/BriansBlog/Jekyll/resume.markdown

 # Brian J. Stankiewicz, Ph.D.

-* Experienced research scientist in both academia (10+ years) and industry (10+ years) specializing in developing new technology that bridges basic research and application in a variety of technical areas, including human vision, computer vision, machine learning natural language processing and others.
+* Experienced research scientist in both academia (10+ years) and industry (10+ years) specializing in developing new technology that bridges basic research and application in a variety of technical areas, including human vision, computer vision, machine learning, natural language processing and others.

 [See About Page for More](/about/)